 6. …but cast a wide net for funding

-The 504 loan is just one offered by SBA.
+The 504 loan is just one offered by the SBA.
 They also offer loans for rural businesses, micro loans, and disaster relief loans.
 The SBA is going into Baltimore this week, Contreras-Sweet says, to help businesses affected by the riots following Freddie Gray’s funeral.

 But you can crowdsource a loan, too.
 That’s what Urbio CEO Merrick Rosner did, after he had the idea for a design company that would create gardening products for urban residents with small living spaces.
 After first launching on Kickstarter in 2011, the fledgling company raised $77,000 in five weeks — more than 400 percent of Urbio’s original goal.

 You can also seek a traditional small business startup loan, whether that’s through the SBA, a business credit card or a private loan provider.